Dyashen/text-simplification-tool/web-app/README.md

-# Prototype for multilingual text simplification and summarization of research articles with GPT-3 and BERT.
+# Prototype for multilingual simplification of research articles with GPT-2 and GPT-3.

 Docker instructions: